Corrosion Protection and Ship Hull Protection

 The book is the result of 40 years of research, development, study and practical application and experience added to the wealth of information on the subject which has been researched and recorded by caring and intelligent minds around the world.

 A preview of the White Book can be downloaded here.
-Please email hydrex@hydrex.be to buy a copy of the book.
+Please email corrosion@subind.net with your full name, company and title, and a mailing address to request a copy of the book.

 Hydrex Research – Expertise in Water